MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/consolidate-multiple-yammer-networks.md

 - Groups, conversations, and files are not migrated.
 If you want any of this content from your secondary network, you must export it and upload it.

-- After a migration completes, no-one can access the secondary Yammer network.- Only users with the global admin role in Office 365 can perform network consolidation.
+- After a migration completes, no-one can access the secondary Yammer network.

+- Only users with the global admin role in Office 365 can perform network consolidation.

 - The primary and secondary Yammer networks must be on verified domains in one Office 365 tenant.
 Consolidating Yammer networks across Office 365 tenants is not supported.